 What Is the Best Bank in America?

-It’s really difficult to say which bank is better unless you know what you’re looking for.
+It’s really difficult to say which bank in America is better unless you know what you’re looking for.
 All of those you’ll find here offer some good accounts, but one will probably be a better fit for you than others.
 Before you read through what follows, you should ask yourself what features will really benefit you.
 Are free direct deposits something you need, or do you mainly earn money in the form of cash?
 If you’re not planning on keeping a large balance in the account, high monthly maintenance fees are something to avoid, while interest rates will be important to someone with more money to store.

 When it comes to banking options, one size does not fit all.
 While this guide makes a pretty good starting point, we highly recommend that you do a little research of your own and compare at least two options side by side.